ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    - **Isolated:** Use the table to choose the machine size for each member of your deployment, and specify the disk size.
    - **Shared:** By default, the smallest possible resource allocation is selected.
 This is ideal for small applications or testing.
 For larger allocations, select the *Custom* tile, which allows flexible resource configuration with 2+ cores.

 Specify the disk size depending on your requirements.
-This can be increased after provisioning but cannot be decreased to prevent data loss.
+It can be increased after provisioning but cannot be decreased to prevent data loss.
 {: note}

 ### Service Configuration